filmkorn/pyanova-nano/README.md

 ## Cannot connect to your Anova Nano.

-1. The Anova Nano can only maintain a connection to a single client.
+1. The Anova Nano can maintain a connection to a single client only.
 Ensure that nothing else is connected to your Anova Nano.
 2. Try turning the device off and on by holding the start/stop button.